 Sentinel uses Rust’s Result type for error handling, with a custom SentinelError enum that categorizes all possible failure modes.
-This guide explains the error types, how to handle them, and best practices for robust error management.
+This guide explains error types, how to handle them, and best practices for robust error management.

 The SentinelError Type